Tiny-Earth/DiscoveryDatabaseGuide/site/src/pause.md

 # Pause and Plan: Your Research, Your Way

+Take a moment to pause and plan your own research flow.
+Consult with your instructor, your teammates, your textbook, and your own understanding of course content.
+Then, consider which database entries you will--and won't--need to record to accurately depict your research and possible findings.

-The Discovery Database has thirteen [Entry Types](entries/index.md) for you to choose from to represent your own Tiny Earth research flow.
-It is very rare for any one person to use all thirteen for a single research project.
+The Discovery Database has thirteen [Entry Types](entries/index.md) for you to choose from.

+However, it is very rare for any one person to use all of the entry types for a single research project.

-However, for almost all research flows, the easiest way to begin in the Discovery Database is one of two options.
+And for almost all research projects, the easiest way to plan to use the Discovery Database follows one of two options, described below.

 ---
 ## Option 1 - Sample, Isolate, then Dilution